SchneiderCode/lia_test/docs/new_user.md

 * **Use it for:** Running simulations, analyzing data, and performing heavy calculations.
 * **Types Available:**

   * *CPU Nodes:* Primary node for most users.
-Includes at least 256 GB of RAM and dozens of CPU cores per node.
+Includes at least 256 GB of RAM[^1](Random Access Memory [RAM] serves as temporary storage for your active programs and data.
+Insufficient RAM allocation can lead to performance degradation or abrupt program termination via Out of Memory [OOM] errors.
+However, it is critical to estimate your usage accurately and request only the resources necessary to avoid waste.) and dozens of CPU cores[^2](The Central Processing Unit [CPU] acts as the 'brain' of the computer, executing calculations.
+While modern CPUs offer multiple cores to allow tasks to run simultaneously, [parallel processing], this only works if your software is designed to split the work.
+Crucial Note: Simply requesting more cores does not automatically make your job run faster.
+If your program is 'single-threaded,' it will use one core while the others sit idle.) per node.
   * *High-Memory Nodes:* Specialized CPU Node that provides a large amount of RAM (1TB or 2 TB).
   * *GPU Nodes:* Specialized nodes that contains one or more Graphical Processing Units (GPUs), which help support AI, Machine Learning, and GPU-accelerated software.